lynx44/sign-up-sheets/readme.txt

 == Description ==

 Sign-up Sheets allows you to have people sign up for different tasks and events that you set up.
-For more information, visit... http://www.dlssoftwarestudios.com/sign-up-sheets-wordpress-plugin/
+If you are looking for additional features, check out the Pro version... http://www.dlssoftwarestudios.com/sign-up-sheets-wordpress-plugin/

 == Installation ==